 The setting, Sacramento, has special resonance for you.
 What makes Sacramento a special place?

 Joan Didion is from Sacramento and when I discovered her writing as a young teenager, it was spiritually seismic.
 It was as shattering as if I’d grown up in Dublin and then suddenly read James Joyce.
 She was my personal poet laureate.
 It was the first time I experienced an artist’s eye looking at my home.
 I had always thought art and writing had to be about things that were “important,” and I was certain that my life was not all that important.
 But her writing, so beautiful and clear and specific, was about my world.
 All the women she wrote about, I knew exactly who they were.
-The way they organized their closets, the things that they valued, the agrarian middle class worldview that shaped this corner of the country.
+The way they organized their closets, the things that they valued, and the agrarian middle-class worldview that shaped this corner of the country.